weronikaolejniczak/hackaton-team-d/README.md

 ## Description

-Tetris game created by [Szkoła Reacta](https://github.com/szkola-reacta)'s Team D and later on its scope extended on this fork.
+Tetris game created by [Szkoła Reacta](https://github.com/szkola-reacta)'s Team D on Hackaton and later on its scope extended on this fork.

 It's written in JavaScript with React library.